 What can I do with these real estate terms?

 Use it as a study guide for taking the real estate exam.
-You could read the entire list word for word, make flashcards (scroll down for the flashcards I made), create your own quiz, or even copy the entire list yourself.
+You could read the entire list word for word, make real estate flashcards, create your own quiz, or even copy the entire list yourself.
 I found that copying and recopying the terms and definitions was the best way to create my own real estate exam study guide.

 Do I need to know all 497 real estate terms to pass the real estate salesperson exam?

 No. For starters, a perfect score on the exam is not required to obtain a real estate license.
 So, you do not need to know them all to pass.
 However, studying these terms will improve your changes for both the state and national real estate exams.

 Will I need to know them in the field?

 Yes.
 These terms will come up everywhere, from MLS property descriptions to interacting with real estate attorneys and developers.
 Top real estate agents know these terms and definitions, so start building your vocabulary.